 Players take turns drawing cards that tell them where to move their pawns, with the object being to get all of your pawns around the entire board.

-And if you land where someone else’s pawn is, they have to go back to the beginning.
+And if you land where someone else’s pawn is, they have to return to the beginning.
 Sorry, not sorry!

-This is a simple and fast-paced game with no critical thinking required, making it a great activity for parties.
+This simple and fast-paced game requires no critical thinking, making it a great activity for parties.

 A good board game can totally make your apartment party.

 They can break the ice, relieve the awkward tension, and maybe even bring out everyone’s competitive streak.

 So, whether you’re hanging out with old friends or having your new neighbors over, these seven board games are perfect for your get-together!
 (5BestThings)